-- a rotation tracking system which monitors compliance with PricewaterhouseCoopers AG's audit rotation policies for PricewaterhouseCoopers AG's engagement leaders and other key audit partners involved in an audit - a database that records all approved business relationships entered into by PricewaterhouseCoopers AG.
-These relationships are reviewed on a six-monthly basis to ensure their ongoing permissibility.
+- A rotation tracking system which monitors compliance with PricewaterhouseCoopers AG's audit rotation policies for PricewaterhouseCoopers AG's engagement leaders and other key audit partners involved in an audit. - A self-developed digital tool that builds a workflow for the practice and the relevant risk management functions of the firm in order to facilitate and ensure inter alia the following processes and controls: - Recording and assessing the permissibility of business relationships entered into by PricewaterhouseCoopers AG.
+If approved, these relationships are reviewed on a six-monthly basis to ensure their ongoing permissibility. - Recording and assessing the permissibility of directorships of partners and staff in external organisations.
+If approved, the directorships are reviewed yearly. - The performance of various personal independence compliance testing, whereby randomly selected partners and directors have to demonstrate compliance with the personal independence requirements applying to their personal financial situation.